M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Introduction

-Recent advances in vision-language models (VLMs) and large language models (LLMs) have enabled modern HRI systems to leverage multimodal perception, allowing robots to jointly reason over speech and visual observations to generate contextually appropriate responses \cite{kim2024understanding}.
-However, multimodal multi-agent HRI introduces significant challenges in coordinating multiple robots and maintaining effective interaction.
+Recent advances in vision-language models (VLMs) and large language models (LLMs) have enabled modern HRI systems to leverage multimodal perception, allowing robots to jointly reason over speech and visual observations to generate contextually appropriate responses \cite{islam2023patron,hasan2024m2rl}.
+However, multimodal multi-agent HRI introduces significant challenges in determining when, why, and which robot should participate in an interaction.
 Prior work has explored centralized coordination strategies using shared context and perceptual cues to determine turn-taking and response selection \cite{zhang2016optimal}.
-Research on robot-robot dynamics further shows that inter-agent behaviors, including collaboration and information exchange, can strongly influence user perception, trust, and engagement \cite{erel2022carryover, green2025examining}, while studies on interaction transitions emphasize the need for communication to maintain continuity and user understanding \cite{tan2019one}.
-Additional work highlights how motion, spatial behavior, embodiment, and collective dynamics shape user attention, cognition, and emotional response \cite{luo2024impact}.
+Research on robot-robot dynamics shows that how robots collaborate and exchange information shapes user perception, trust, and engagement \cite{erel2022carryover, green2025examining} while other work shows that robot motion, spatial behavior, embodiment, and collective dynamics shape user attention, cognition, and emotional response \cite{yasar2024imprint, yasar2021improving, yasar2024posetron,luo2024impact,yasar2023vader}.
 Multi-robot systems have also been investigated in application-driven contexts such as collaborative creativity and complex workflows, demonstrating both their potential and the coordination challenges they introduce \cite{pu2025beatbots,gollob2025envisioning}.